andreamoleri/DataArchitecture/README.md

 To connect to the MongoDB Shell, it is possible to follow these steps:

-1. **Login to Atlas**: Start by logging into your MongoDB Atlas account.
+1. **Login to Atlas:** start by logging into your MongoDB Atlas account.
    Navigate to the `Databases` section and click on `Connect` for the desired cluster.

-2. **Select Connection Method**: Choose the option `Connect with the MongoDB Shell`.
+2. **Select Connection Method:** choose the option `Connect with the MongoDB Shell`.
    This will provide step-by-step instructions for connecting via the shell.

-3. **Confirm Shell Installation**: Click on `I Have the MongoDB Shell Installed`.
+3. **Confirm Shell Installation:** click on `I Have the MongoDB Shell Installed`.
    Then, copy the provided connection string.

-4. **Execute in Terminal**: Open your terminal, paste the copied connection string, and press Enter.
+4. **Execute in Terminal:** open your terminal, paste the copied connection string, and press Enter.
    You will be prompted to enter the Admin Password.
 After doing so, you will be connected to the cluster.

-**Note**: Ensure that the MongoDB Shell is installed before proceeding.
+**Note:** Ensure that the MongoDB Shell is installed before proceeding.
 On macOS, you can install it using the following command:

 ```sh
 brew install mongosh